A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Introduction

-\textbf{Contributions of this survey.} This survey aims to provide a comprehensive review of deep learning techniques in RE, which can enlighten researchers and practitioners in this area.
-First, we introduce representative RE corpora for verifying the RE methods.
-Second, we present a taxonomy that classifies the representative RE approaches into several categories.
-Moreover, we present readers with the challenges faced by RE and explore some potential future directions in this field.
+\textbf{Contributions of this survey.} This survey aims to provide a comprehensive overview of deep learning techniques in RE, which can provide researchers and practitioners with a comprehensive landscape of this area.
+First, we introduce representative RE datasets for verifying the RE methods.
+Second, we present a taxonomy classifying the representative RE approaches into several categories.
+Moreover, we explore and summarize the recent challenges and solutions faced by RE.
+Lastly, we present potential future directions in this field.
 This survey serves to facilitate collaborative efforts among researchers in tackling the challenges of relation extraction.